matlach/atinject/README.md

 ```java
 @Inject Logger logger;
 ```
-note : logback can be replaced by any slf4j compatible implementation.
+note : logback can be replaced by any slf4j compatible implementation by changing pom.xml.

 ### Asynchronous Service
 Wrap java ThreadPoolExecutor and ThreadFactory that will be used to perform all asynchronous operation.